Trseeds/Lib-CCD/ReadMe.txt

     One integer as input.
 Value expected to be from 0-1000.
 (0.0%-100.0%) This function does not work correctly on most systems due to how Windows audio is structured.
 CDOpenTray():
-    Queries MCI to open the physical tray of the alias's drive.
+    Queries MCI to open the tray of the alias's drive.
 CDCloseTray():
-    Queries MCI to close the physical tray of the alias's drive.
+    Queries MCI to close the tray of the alias's drive.